Share this post on:

 Artisans are MBTI Sensing/Perceiving (SP) Types

 Keirsey classified the Artisan as Concrete/Sensing with Perceiving (xSxP) MBTI Personality Types.
-This includes the Types with Extraverted Sensing (a Perceiving Function) as the first Dominate or second Auxiliary Function.
+These include the Types with Extraverted Sensing (a Perceiving Function) as the first Dominate or second Auxiliary Function.

 • The Composer (ISFP) is a performer and a great improviser and excels at synthesizing.